-1. Typical response from PWD Preliminary Design Review 6 C.3.a.2
+1. Typical response from PWD Preliminary Design Review 6 D.2.a.1

-Water Operations will send both a response letter and a highlighted plan set to the PWD Project Engineer (hard copy and/or .pdf).
-For consultants, the PWD Project Engineer will review the Water Operations comments and then forward the appropriate comments to the consultant considering the total context of the project.
+Water Conveyance will send both a response letter and a highlighted plan set to the PWD Project Engineer (in .pdf via email).
+The Water Conveyance comments should be reviewed by the PWD Project Engineer or the consultant considering the total context of the project.
+For consultants, if additional work is requested it should be approved first by the PWD Project Engineer.
 The Water Main Relay plans will have the proposed water mains highlighted in yellow, the existing water mains that will be abandoned because of the proposed water main relay highlighted in orange, and the existing water mains that will not be abandoned highlighted in blue.
 Additional comments, such as which valves are to be returned (if any) to the Philadelphia Water Department yard, may also be included on the plan sheet.
 The response letter "Capital Improvement Water Main Relay Contract Plan Review Comments," will state comments or recommendations (if any).
 Their comments (if any) may pertain to the proposed water main design and/or existing water main layouts (if existing water mains are laid out incorrectly, potentially impacting proposed design work).
-Water Operations will also state if any large diameter transmission mains (16 inch diameter and above) will be affected (temporarily shut down due to proposed water main work) and that coordination for any work impacting the transmission mains must be coordinated with the Load Control Operations Supervisor.
-Also, their letter would typically conclude by stating which valves are to be returned to the PWD yard at 29th and Cambria Streets, if any, upon completion of construction.
+Water Conveyance will also state if any large diameter transmission mains (16 inch diameter and above) will be affected (temporarily shut down due to proposed water main work) and that coordination for any work impacting the transmission mains must be coordinated with the Load Control Operations Supervisor.
+Also, their letter would typically conclude by stating which valves are to be returned to the PWD vard at 29th and Cambria Streets, if any, upon completion of construction.

-2. Typical response from PWD Preliminary Design Review 6 C.3.a.3
+2. Typical response from PWD Preliminary Design Review 6 D.2.a.2